Together for Short Lives

 What’s the difference between a life-limiting and life-threatening condition?

-Life-limiting conditions are those for which there is no reasonable hope of cure and from which children will die.
-Some of these conditions cause slow deterioration over time rendering the child increasingly dependent on parents and carers.
+Life-limiting conditions are those for which there is no reasonable hope of cure and from which children will die, sometime in childhood or in adolescence or early adulthood.
+Some of these conditions cause slow deterioration over time, meaning the child will become increasingly dependent on parents and carers.

-Life-threatening conditions are those for which curative treatment may be feasible but can fail, such as cancer.
+Life-threatening conditions are those for which curative treatment may be feasible but can fail.

 What is children’s palliative care?